 This insomnia information will help you figure out why you can't sleep.
 Knowing the facts about insomnia is an important first step toward getting relief.
 When you understand the type of insomnia you have and your reasons for insomnia, you can take steps to remedy your sleep problem.
 Then you will be on your way to a good night rest.

-Continue reading for more facts about insomnia and help sleeping:
+Continue reading for more facts about insomnia and how to sleep better: